-The BMS controls almost all electronic functions of the EV battery pack, including battery pack voltage and current monitoring, individual cell voltage measurements, cell balancing routines, pack state of charge calculations, cell temperature and health monitoring, ensuring overall pack safety and optimal performance, and communicating with the vehicle engine control unit (ECU).
+Almost all electronic functions of the EV battery pack are controlled by the BMS, including battery pack voltage and current monitoring, individual cell voltage measurements, cell balancing routines, pack state of charge calculations, cell temperature and health monitoring, ensuring overall pack safety and optimal performance, and communicating with the vehicle engine control unit (ECU).

-In a nutshell, the BMS must-read voltages and temperatures from the cell stack and inputs from associated temperature, current and voltage sensors.
-From there, the BMS must process the inputs, making logical decisions to control pack performance and safety, and reporting input status and operating state through a variety of analog, digital, and communication outputs.
+In a nutshell, the BMS system must read voltages and temperatures from the cell stack and inputs from associated temperature, current and voltage sensors.
+From there, the BMS must process the inputs, making logical decisions to control pack performance and safely, and reporting input status and operating state through a variety of analog, digital, and communication outputs.

-BMS Topology
+BMS TOPOLOGY

 Modern BMS systems for PHEV applications are typically distributed electronic systems.
-In a standard distributed topology, routing of wires to individual cells is minimized by breaking the BMS functions up into at least two categories.
-The monitoring of the temperature and voltage of individual cells is done by a BMS "sub-module' or "slave' circuit board, which is mounted directly on each battery module stack.
-The BMS "main module' or "master' perform higher-level functions such as computing the state of charge, activating contactors, etc. along with aggregating the data from the sub-modules and communicating with the ECU.
+In a standard distributed topology, routing of wires to individual cells is minimized by breaking the BMS functions up into at least 2 categories.
+The monitoring of the temperature and voltage of individual cells is done by a BMS 'sub-module' or 'slave' circuit board, which is mounted directly on each battery module stack.
+Higher level functions such as computing state of charge, activating contactors, etc. along with aggregating the data from the sub modules and communicating with the ECU are done by the BMS 'main module' or 'master'.